 Investment Grade Coins

 Source: Mintage figures provided by the United States Mint.
-Proof 70 Population indicates the number of coins in the given year that have been certified in perfect Proof 70 condition (NGC, August 2020).
-Gold American Buffalo performance is based on the actual selling price by the U.S. Gold Bureau for Gold American Buffalo Proof 70 Investment Grade Coins.
+Proof 70 Population indicates the number of coins in the given year that have been certified in perfect Proof 70 condition (NGC, May 2021).
+Gold American Buffalo performance is based on the actual selling price by our firm for Gold American Buffalo Proof 70 Investment Grade Coins.
 Past performance is not indicative of future results.

 The Gold American Buffalo PF70 Full Date Run